mayowaadediran/personal-site-v2/README.md

 # Mayowa Adediran's Personal Site

-The second version of my personal porfolio built with react
+The second version of my personal porfolio built with using JAMstack